The Shells of Niʻihau

 Artisans create their own beautiful designs, yet follow traditional weave patterns to craft culturally rich, wearable pieces of art.
 We hope you will come to appreciate Ni‘ihau shell jewelry as much as we do!

-Kahelelani, meaning “the royal going”, are named so because in the early times they were primarily worn by chiefs, Kahelelani was named the first chief of Ni’ihau.
-These are the smallest of the Niʻihau shells and the most difficult to collect, pierce and string.
-Therefore, they are the most precious shell in Niʻihau.
-Also, Kahelelani shells are the only shells in the world that gemologists will grade for insurance purposes.
+Kahelelani, meaning “the royal going,” are named so because in early times they were primarily worn by chiefs – Chief Kahelelani being the first on Niʻihau.
+These are the smallest of the Niʻihau shells and the most difficult to collect, pierce, and string; therefore, they are also the most prized.
+Kahelelani shells Niʻihau from are the only shells in the world that gemologists will grade for insurance purposes.

 Momi, which means pearl, are oval shaped and come in an array of colors

-Lāiki resemble grains of rice and are usually ivory in color.
+Lāiki resemble grains of rice and are usually white or ivory in color.

 ‘Ālīlea shells are similar to Momi but larger and often woven into men’s leis.